shaisachs/the-check/README.md

 She answered the question for herself soon enough - it was three years ago - but forgot it just as quickly.
 The database took on a life of its own, and she found that she couldn't easily put it out of her mind.
 What else could she put in it?
 Other receipts, certainly.
 Dates, prices, items ordered, of course.
 Could she remember how her customers felt after each order?
 The menu items they wanted to order, but didn't?
 The slices of pie that turned into three or four?
 She found that she could remember all of that, and she could not stop writing it down.

 Frankie worked feverishly for a day, then two.
 A week went by before she was done and she'd allow herself out of the office.
 When she finally emerged she felt threadbare, as though some giant machine were spinning and could barely stop its own momentum.
 But she was happy, too - thrilled at having begun something new, at having exhausted all the material she had at her disposal.
 Here, finally, was a comprehensive history of Johnny and his diner - every hash brown and omelette recorded for posterity.
 It was a tribute, perhaps, a monument to the measured hours and countless days and sleepless nights that had made this place what it was.
 But what was it?

+She allowed herself a few minutes in Johnny's favorite booth, a slice of pie stolen from the cross-hatched apple pie on display.
+Frankie took a bite, then two.
+Her feet pressed into the ground with a certain shade of melancholy, her fingertips clutched the table top as though it might otherwise slide away.
+Was she feeling grief?
+No, not that.
+It was something different.

+Something complete.